Starting a Food Business

 The Safer Food, Better Business pack covers the majority of practices found in food businesses.
 If you use this pack as a means of meeting the requirement to have documented food safety procedures, it is essential that you work through and adopt the safe methods described in this pack and tailor the controls so that the pack is specific for the hazards and practices associated with your business.
 Employees must be properly trained and aware of the controls they need to undertake.

-Please note that this is an important legal requirement and it is essential that you fully understand what you have to do.
+This is an important legal requirement and it is essential you fully understand what you have to do.

-If you would like any further information advice, please contact us by using our online 'Send a message to this service' form .
+If you would like any further information advice, contact us.